-Mediate’s new “The Place for Mediation” video interview series is being developed under the guidance of CEO Jim Melamed and Managing Editor Dr. Clare Fowler.
-Robert Benjamin, Senior Editor, be lead interviewer for the new interview series.
+Our new “The Future of Mediation and Negotiation in Our Culture, Politics and Society” video interview series is being developed under the guidance of Mediate.com CEO Jim Melamed and Managing Editor Dr. Clare Fowler.
+Robert Benjamin, Senior Editor, is lead interviewer for the new interview series.

 As background, beginning in 1996, Mediate.com led the mediation profession and industry “online,” literally providing first email addresses, websites, mediator directories, mediation content and online community.
 Mediate has ever since brought intrinsically interesting articles, blogs, news and videos to both dispute resolution professionals and to the broader public, now worldwide.
 Mediate could easily be called “The Agreement Channel.”
 Mediate is the most used online bridge bringing people needing mediation services together with professionals ready to provide these valuable services, both face to face and online.

 Now more than a decade ago, Mediate published a collection of over 100 interviews as part of our “Views from the Eye of the Storm” interview series with leading mediation and negotiation practitioners and academics.
 These interviews are now available for FREE at www.mediate.com/Interviews!
 You can search these and our new interviews at www.mediate.com/Video.